winitzki/scall/tutorial/programming_dhall.md

 let y : RecordType2 = { a = 2, b = False }
 ```
 But the names `RecordType1` and `RecordType2` are no more than (locally defined) values that are used as type aliases.
-Dhall does not distinguish `RecordType1` and `RecordType2` from each other or from the literal type expression `{ a : Natural, b : Bool }`.
+Dhall does not distinguish `RecordType1` and `RecordType2` from each other or from the literal type expression `{ a : Natural, b : Bool }`,
-(The order of record fields is also not significant.)
+as the order of record fields is not significant.
-So, the values `x` and `y` actually have the same type in that code.
+So, the values `x` and `y` actually have the same type in this code.

 ### Co-product types ("union types")